You're in control of your starting point

-You can either dive straight in with a level 1 module, or you might prefer a gentler start with some extra preparation, in which case, an Access module is ideal.
+You can either dive straight in at Stage 1, or you might prefer a gentler start with some extra preparation, in which case, an Access module is ideal.
 You just need to live in the UK, Channel Islands, Isle of Man, or have a British Forces Post Office address.

 Distance, not distant

 You won’t be alone.
 When you study an Access module you’ll have: